stfc/PSyclone/doc/developers.rst

 be dirty and therefore have to be updated.

 Currently, the only way to update annexed dofs is to perform a depth 1 halo exchange.
-This halo exchange will update both level 1 halo dofs and annexed dofs.
+This halo exchange will update both level-1 halo dofs and annexed dofs.
 We therefore update more than we need to.

-Of course, if the continuous field with unknown status has its level 1 halo clean due to previous redundant computation then no halo exchange will be performed.
+Of course, if the continuous field with unknown status has its level-1 halo clean due to previous redundant computation then no halo exchange will be performed.
 However, if the previous halo exchange has its annexed dofs clean but the halo dofs dirty then a halo exchange will